Tampa Fraud Attorneys

 If you aren't careful, you could be charged with committing insurance fraud, even if it was unintentional.

-One popular form of insurance fraud is when the insurance holder realizes that they are over-insured for something, meaning the insurance payoff would be greater than the value of the property itself.
-Individuals who realize this may then cause an incident that would allow them to collect on the insurance policy and make a profit.
+The definition of insurance fraud is when an individual/group is accused of deceiving an insurer with the purpose of obtaining profit at the expense of the insurer.
+One common cause of insurance fraud charges is when an insurance holder holds an asset that they are over-insured for something, meaning the insurance payoff would be greater than the value of the property itself.
+Individuals in this situation who file a claim may be accused of causing an incident that would allow them to collect on the insurance policy and make a profit.

 Investment fraud is viewed by the government as a scheme that induces a victim to invest money in an asset that does not exist or is not what it was proposed to be.
 Stockbrokers and other professional individuals who handle investments and large sums of money face the risk of being accused of investment fraud.

 Acts of investment fraud involve a wide range of actions, including:

 - Accounting fraud

 - Estate financing fraud